12 min read

 Clean books shouldn’t require heroics.

 🧹Clean Books is AI-native accounting built by a 30-year accountant — designed so the cleanup you just did stays done.
-Plain-English bank rules, reconciliations that don’t fight you, and reports that actually look like reports.
+Plain-English bank rules, reconciliations that don’t fight you, and reports that actually look like reports — not to mention the most amazing transaction search on the planet.

-If it’s a handful of miscategorized transactions and your accounts still reconcile, you can likely handle it yourself with the steps above.
-But if you’re multiple periods behind, the balance sheet is full of numbers you can’t explain, or a tax deadline is bearing down — bring in a professional who does cleanup and catch-up work for a living.
+If it’s a few simple things, sure — follow this process and fix it yourself.
+Then if things look OK and you can keep them that way, you’re all good.
+But if you’re way behind (catch-up) and the balance sheet is full of numbers you can’t explain (cleanup), or a tax deadline is bearing down, bring in a professional who does cleanup and catch-up work for a living.
 A good bookkeeper or accountant will get it right faster and hand you a clean starting point you can actually maintain.
 That’s not a failure; it’s leverage.

 How to keep them clean after